alyf-de/erpnext_germany/README.md

     This ensures consecutive numbering of transactions.
 Applies to **Quotation**, **Sales Order**, **Sales Invoice**.

+- Restrict deletion of attachments to submitted transactions
 - Custom fields in **Employee** (tax information, etc.)
 - List of religios denominations ("Konfessionen")
 - List of German health insurance providers (depends on HRMS)